The BeeBEC lab culture statement

 Research and outreach objectives

 1) We aim to produce high quality, thorough research that transcends our discipline, and the echo chambers of academia.
-One well thought out manuscript that pushes the field forward is more useful than several smaller papers with obvious data gaps (but see section 5 for exceptional circumstances, above).
+One thorough manuscript that pushes the field forward is more useful than several smaller papers with obvious data gaps (but see section 5 for exceptional circumstances, above).